Amid virus crisis, officials announce health care tech rules

 One rule from the HHS agency that oversees health care technology would implement congressional requirements that hospitals and other health care entities put a stop to practices that can block the digital transfer of information.
 Some systems don’t allow screen shots or video to be shared, for example.

+A companion rule from the Centers for Medicare and Medicaid Services would require health plans in Medicare Advantage, Medicaid, “Obamacare” and the children’s health insurance program to give patients access to their information through apps compatible with smartphones.

+CMS will also require hospitals to electronically notify a patient’s outside doctors when that patient is admitted, discharged or transferred.

-The hope is that easier access to individuals’ health care information will help prevent medical errors, cut down on duplicative tests, and make the individual patient a smarter consumer of health care services.
+The hope is that easier access and authorized sharing of individuals’ health care information will help prevent medical errors, cut down on duplicative tests, and make the individual patient a smarter consumer of health care services.

+But Rick Pollack, president of the American Hospital Association, said a new generation of health care apps could put the personal information of patients at risk, since the app developers would not be required to meet the same legal standards for privacy that are imposed on hospitals.
+“This could lead to third party apps using personal health information in ways in which patients are unaware,” Pollack said in a statement.

+CMS said it intends improve on health care privacy standards in the smart phone industry to provide consumers with a higher level of protection.

 In addition to Azar, among the top administration officials joining to make the announcement were White House health policy chief Joe Grogan, CMS Administrator Seema Verma, and Donald Rucker, the government’s National Coordinator for Health Information Technology.

-Note: This story has been corrected to show that the rule requiring patient information be available through smartphone apps came from the HHS technology office, not the Centers for Medicare and Medicaid Services.